askljdfks/idkalksdfnasdfn/readme.md

 7. Now go to the files section of the VSCODE and find what you named each image

-[View a video explanation here]((https://youtu.be/i4QWmjPIluw)https://youtu.be/i4QWmjPIluw)
+[View a video explanation here]((https://youtu.be/i4QWmjPIluw)https://youtu.be/i4QWmjPIluw) Some files were impossible to upload to github so here is the link to the ones I couldn't upload: https://drive.google.com/drive/folders/1d37EMquOH7gCN_P7kG_TTXOZS-dmuiKm?usp=sharing